 Experienced hikers can also follow in the footsteps of historical Scottish Independence icon William Wallace in the challenging trek along the spectacular Mamores mountain path – not for the faint of heart.

-If you want to see a plethora of faunae roaming in their natural environment, head to the breath-taking mountain region of Cairngorm, home to one of Scotland’s most celebrated National Parks.
+If you want to see some of the endemic wildlife roaming in their natural environment, you should definitely head to the breath-taking mountain region of Cairngorm, home to one of Scotland’s most celebrated National Parks.
 Watch out for rare species of wildlife like red deer on well-marked trails surrounded by incredible mountain vistas, rolling hills, voluptuous valleys and crystal clear rivers.

 Those seeking glimpses of dolphins, seals, porpoises and waterfowl should take a jaunt to the gentle Easter Ross region, where the coastline is speckled with seaside villages and well-trodden rambling routes.